silentorb/silentorb-web/src/content/business/appraisal.md

 ## Value

 * Beyond standard failure and into the realm of success is another form of failure: overvaluing a goal
-* A venture can effectively fail if success is overvalued to the point that the cost exceeds the benefit
+* A venture can effectively fail if success is overvalued and the cost exceeds the benefit
 * As with most of life, business is about appraisal—knowing the value of a thing

 ## Application